-As a therapist, a great deal of the work I do is helping people learn to experience the present moment.
+As therapists, a great deal of the work we do is helping people learn to experience the present moment.
 While staying present can be really scary and anxiety-inducing, it’s also where the magic happens.
 Being present is how we experience joy and pleasure.
-Pleasure in the food we are eating, the company we are keeping, the memories we are making, and yes, pleasure in the sex we are having!
+Pleasure in the food we are eating, the company we are keeping, and the memories we are making.
 Hygge is more of a feeling than a word.
 It’s about the experience, getting lost in the moment, and being content by experiencing simplicity with intentional interaction and gratitude.

-So this year, I won’t resist the season.
-Along with continuing the usual recommendations and seeing my own therapist, I will lean into the comfy, cozy attitude of hygge.
+So this year, try not to resist the season.
+Along with continuing the usual recommendations try to lean into the comfy, cozy attitude of hygge.
 It will be all fuzzy socks and blankets, moisturizers, mugs of tea, warm lights, feel-good books, TV, and comfort food.

 Just like the Earth, our bodies have seasons.
-This winter, if my body tells me it’s time to slow down or say no and stay inside, I will stop beating myself up for not being able to “beat” the darkness.
-I’m going to light a candle, listen to some TSwift, throw a flannel on, and re-watch GBBO for the hundredth time.
+This winter, if your body tells me it’s time to slow down or say no and stay inside, stop beating myself up for not being able to “beat” the darkness.
+Go light a candle, listen to some TSwift, throw a flannel on, and re-watch your favorite comfort show.